Booking a Speaker

 Riane Eisler’s presentations inform, inspire, and empower.
 She keynotes national and international conferences and speaks at major corporations, universities, and NGOs.
 Other venues have ranged from the United Nations General Assembly and the U.S. State Department to invitations by heads of State.

-Learn more and contact Riane Eisler to speak:
+Contact Riane Eisler to speak:

 Nontombi Naomi Tutu